The following does not represent the views of Loyola University Maryland, the Greyhound, or Loyola University’s Department of Communication.

 Students with specific needs also often struggle to connect with their families due to differing perspectives on mental health.

-Sebelewengel Nadew, ’27 shared, “With my parents, even though they agreed that I needed to take my medication, there were times where they did not understand all the symptoms I had.
+Sebelewengel Nadew, ’27 said, “With my parents, even though they agreed that I needed to take my medication, there were times where they did not understand all the symptoms I had.
 It was very hard for them to grapple with the fact that I had something debilitating and hindering my ability to be present and remember.”

 Although these resources are valuable, strong pressure has been put on these departments to accommodate thousands of students perfectly, regardless of the demanding and time-consuming nature of the work.
 Some students have expressed frustration over the short duration of counseling sessions, although there is evidence demonstrating that most students get their needs met in five to six sessions on average, and the Counseling Center is open to accommodating returning students.